iamdipankarj/data-structures/README.md

 Data Structures
 ===============

-Various basic and advanced data structures implementations in C++ and Java.
+Various basic and advanced data structures and algorithms implementations in C++ and Java.
 I did this during my coursework.
 All of these data structures are design using object oriented paradigm.
 - Singly Linked List
 - Doubly Linked List
 - Binary Tree